nlhkabu/nlhkabu.github.io/_drafts/2015-01-06-implementing-django-formsets.md

 {% endhighlight %}
 ## Step 2.
 Create Your Formset

-For this particular example, we're going to add some validation to our formset: we want to ensure that there are no duplicate URLs or anchors.
+For this particular example, we're going to add some validation to our formset, as we want to ensure that there are no duplicate URLs or anchors.

 We also want to verify that all links have both an anchor and URL.
 We _could_ simply set the fields as `required` on the form itself, _however_ this will prevent our users from submitting empty forms, which is not the behaviour we're looking for here.
 From a usability perspective, it would be better to simply _ignore_ forms that are completely empty, raising errors _only if_ a form is partially incomplete.